Bernhard Vogel

+Life and career

 Early life and education

-Vogel was born in Göttingen.
+Vogel was born in Göttingen on 19 December 1932 and grew up in Giessen.
 He received his Abitur in Munich in 1953, and began studies in political science, history, sociology, and economics, first in Heidelberg and then in Munich.
 He received his doctorate in 1960, while working as a research assistant at the Institute of Political Science at the University of Heidelberg.
 He became a lecturer there the following year, also working in adult education.

 Political career

+In 1960, Vogel joined the CDU.
 In 1963, Vogel was elected to the municipal council of Heidelberg, but resigned two years later, following his election to the Bundestag.
 He joined the governing board of the Christian Democratic Union of Germany in the Rhineland Palatinate in 1965.
 From 1965 to 1967, Vogel was a member of the German Bundestag, a position from which he resigned to assume the job of State Minister of Culture and Education in Rhineland-Palatinate under Minister President Peter Altmeier.
 He continued in the same cabinet position under Altmeier's successor in 1969, Helmut Kohl.
 In 1973, when Kohl became chair of the national CDU, Vogel succeeded him as state party chair in Rhineland-Palatinate.

 In December 1976, Vogel became Minister-President of Rhineland-Palatinate to replace Kohl, who had been elected a federal deputy.
-Vogel immediately assumed the presidency of the Federal Council until 31 October 1977, at the same time becoming chairman of the supervisory board of the Zweites Deutsches Fernsehen (ZDF), Germany's second largest public broadcaster.
+Vogel immediately assumed the presidency of the Federal Council until 31 October 1977, at the same time becoming chairman of the supervisory board of the Zweites Deutsches Fernsehen (ZDF),Germany's second largest public broadcaster.
 In the regional elections of March 1979 he maintained a bare majority of his party, with 50% of the vote and 51 regional deputies out of 100.
 In March 1983 the party improved its position, obtaining 52% of the vote and 57 deputies.
 Vogel became vice-president of the European Democratic Union (EDU) in 1985 and again won the regional elections on 17 May 1987 but with only a plurality of 45.1% of the vote and 48 deputies elected out of 100, ending the sixteen-year absolute majority of Christian Democrats.
 Vogel's failure to be re-elected as state chair of his party in 1988 led to his resignation as Minister President in a famous speech which he ended with the often-quoted phrase: "May God protect Rhineland-Palatinate!", an unusual display of public piety by German standards.

 After his resignation, Vogel concentrated on the management of the Konrad Adenauer Foundation, of which he became chairman in 1989.
 After the resignation of the first Thuringian Prime Minister Josef Duchač 1992, Vogel became Minister-President of Thuringia on 5 February.
-From 1993 to 1999 he was chairman of the Thuringian CDU.
-He gave up the chairmanship of the Adenauer Foundation in 1995.
+From 1993 to 1999, he was chairman of the Thuringian CDU.
+He gave up the chairmanship of the Adenauer Foundation in 1993.
 1994 CDU and SPD formed a grand coalition.
 In the 1999 elections, the CDU achieved an absolute majority.
 For reasons of age, Vogel resigned from office as Minister-President on 5 June 2003.
-His was followed by Dieter Althaus.
+He was followed by Dieter Althaus.